 World leaders enact 'censorship through noise' in the digital era, says author

-Peter Pomerantsev looks at bots, troll farms and fake news in his new book This Is Not Propaganda
+Peter Pomerantsev looks at bots, troll farms and fake news in his book This Is Not Propaganda

 This story was originally published Sept.
 10, 2019.